 The mighty Victoria Falls, known locally as Mosi-oa-Tunya (or "the smoke that thunders") is a spectacular curtain waterfall on the Zambezi river, which separates Zimbabwe from its northern neighbour, Zambia.
 The falls can also be visited from the Zambian side, but the view from the Zimbabwean side is generally better.

 Victoria Falls is known as the adventure capital of Africa and is often combined with a safari itinerary in Zimbabwe, Zambia, Botswana or even South Africa.
-Some of the adrenalin activities include white water rafting, bridge jumping, bungee jumping, flying fox, helicopter and microlight flights, while the more gentle pursuits include sunset river cruises, elephant-backed safaris, fishing trips and cultural village tours.
+Some of the adrenalin-inducing activities include white water rafting, bridge jumping, bungee jumping, flying fox, helicopter and microlight flights, while the more gentle pursuits include sunset river cruises, fishing trips and cultural village tours.

 Zimbabwean Safari Route